nodejs/nodejs.dev/OKR.md

 - **Objective:** Continuity of process

-  - **Key Result:** Draft and maintain technical administration summary and how-to guides covering staging and CI.
+  - **Key Result:** Staging and CI have each have a published technical administration summary and a how-to guide.
   - **Key Result:** Consider using issue templates to facilitate operations.

 - **Objective:** Identify areas of progress and future goals